-Full year - 1 credit/unit - Elective - May count towards Fine Arts requirement for: Graduation, Honors Diploma, and/or College Prep Curriculum-Prerequisite: Audition
+Full-year - 1 credit/unit - Elective - May count towards Fine Arts requirement for Graduation, Honors Diploma, and/or College Prep Curriculum-Prerequisite: Audition

-This course is designed to address the intermediate level of vocal technique and musicianship skills.
-Coursework and repertoire are designed to improve the individual's vocal technique and build upon an intermediate to advanced musicianship level through quality choral literature of varying styles.
-Students will be exposed to elements of music theory, sight singing, and vocal pedagogy at an intermediate level.
-Additionally, there may be emphasis placed on preparation for Solo and Ensemble as well as
+This course is designed to address the beginning and intermediate levels of the male voice.
+Emphasis will be placed on the development of vocal technique as it pertains to the adolescent male voice.
+Students will be exposed to introductory elements of music theory, sight-singing, and vocal pedagogy.
+Appropriate tenor/bass vocal literature will be studied and performed.

-District Large Group Contest in the spring.
 Students will be graded on vocal and written tests as well as performance participation.
 Attendance at ALL performances as well as uniform compliance is expected and included as part of a student's grade.